 Monitoring of Behavior Analysis: The Contractor shall monitor and coordinate care for members receiving Behavior Analysis.
-The Contractor shall collaborate with all MCOs in partnership to ensure that the contracted network of providers of Behavior Analysis services are utilizing the Applied Behavioral Analysis (ABA) code set, and to streamline system wide processes for PA and c monitoring the utilization of appropriate service codes, billing, and supervision practice for services delivered under the supervision of a Behavior Analyst.
+The Contractor shall collaborate with all MCOs in partnership to ensure that the contracted network of providers of Behavior Analysis services are utilizing the Applied Behavioral Analysis (ABA) code set, and to streamline system wide processes for PA and monitoring the utilization of appropriate service codes, billing, and supervision practice for services delivered under the supervision of a Behavior Analyst.
 The Contractor shall maintain a sufficient network to ensure the needs of the population are met.
-The Contractor shall include information related to the monitoring of these activities in the Provider Network Development and Management Plan (NDMP) and submit the Provider NDMP and Associated Documents as required under ACOM Policy 415, and submitted as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall include information related to the monitoring of these activities in the Provider Network Development and Management Plan as required under ACOM Policy 415, and submitted as specified in Section F, Attachment F3, Contractor Chart of Deliverables.